chasinalts/comet-scanner-template-wizard/AUTH0-SETUP.md

 1. Go to "Applications" > "APIs"
 2. Click "Create API"
 3. Name it "COMET Scanner API"
-4. Set the Identifier to your Auth0 domain with `/api/v2/` appended (e.g., `https://your-tenant.auth0.com/api/v2/`)
+4. Set the Identifier to a unique URI that represents your API, such as `https://cometscanner.netlify.app/api` or `urn:comet-scanner:api`
+   (Do NOT use your Auth0 domain with `/api/v2/` as that is reserved for Auth0's Management API)
 5. Select "RS256" as the signing algorithm
 6. Click "Create"